MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-1-Practice-Procedure/subpart-G-Schedule-Statutory-Charges-Procedures-Payment/section-1.1104.md

 ##### § 1.1104 Schedule of charges for applications and other filings for media services. #####

-Link to an amendment published at 86 FR 11149, Feb.
-24, 2021.Link to an amendment published at 86 FR 15063, Mar.
+Link to an amendment published at 86 FR 15063, Mar.
 19, 2021.

-Payment can be made electronically using the Commission's electronic filing and payment system “Fee Filer” (*www.fcc.gov/feefiler*).
-Remit manual filings and/or payments for these services to: Federal Communications Commission, Media Bureau Services, P.O.
-Box 979089, St. Louis, MO 63197-9000.
-The asterisk (\*) indicates that multiple stations and multiple fee submissions are acceptable within the same post office box.
+Remit payment for these services electronically using the Commission's electronic payment system in accordance with the procedures set forth on the Commission's website, *www.fcc.gov/licensing-databases/fees.* The asterisk (\*) indicates that multiple stations and multiple fee submissions are acceptable within the same payment.

 |                                              Service                                              |              FCC Form No.               |           Fee amount           |       Payment type code        |
 |---------------------------------------------------------------------------------------------------|-----------------------------------------|--------------------------------|--------------------------------|